 Bj\"{o}rnson~\textit{et al.}~\cite{Bjornson2020} demonstrated that intelligent reflecting surfaces cannot be seen as a panacea for wireless communication systems because they need a very large number of elements to cut down the required transmit power to a level similar to or lower than that achieved by classic single-antenna decode-and-forward relays.
 The results presented in this paper corroborate the findings of \cite{Bjornson2020} and highlight the differences in the performance of each scheme when the underlying channel model is changed to comply with 5G specifications.

 Decode-and-forward relays exhibit clear benefits over intelligent reflecting surfaces when the direct link between a base station and a user is very weak or severely obstructed.
-In all other cases, we showed that intelligent reflecting surfaces composed of a reasonably low number of elements (e.g. 16) can be used to support the downlink of a base station.
+In all other cases, we showed that intelligent reflecting surfaces composed of a reasonably low number of elements (e.g., 16) could be used to support the downlink of a base station.
 Therefore, decode-and-forward relays are suitable for extending the coverage area of a base station, whereas intelligent reflecting surfaces can be used to improve received signal quality or reduce transmit power requirements within the coverage area of a base station.
-For example, they could be placed between a base station and a relay or between successive relays in order to `guide' a signal from the base station to an intended receiver, while reducing the amount of transmitted energy that never reaches the receiver and is wasted.
+For example, they could be placed between a base station and a relay or between successive relays in order to `guide' a signal from the base station to an intended receiver, while reducing the amount of transmitted energy that is wasted because it never reaches the receiver.